f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/aws/automation-demo-guide.rst

 -  desired_size = "set to number 1"
 -  max_size = "set to number 1"
 -  min_size = "set to number 1"
--  skip_private_subnet_creation = "set the boolean to true to deploy the create the EC2 Worker Nodes in Public Subnets"
+-  skip_private_subnet_creation = "set the boolean to true to deploy EKS Cluster Nodes in Public Subnets"
 -  allow_all_ingress_traffic_to_cluster = "Set the boolean to true to accept the traffic from F5 XC VPC Site(master)"

 **Step 4:** Rename ``xc/terraform.tfvars.examples`` to ``xc/terraform.tfvars`` and add the following data: